-16. Do you use any expertise from outside the school?
+17. Do you use any expertise from outside the school?

-The SENCo would normally decide when the school will seek further advice from an Outside Agency because the support already in place has not had adequate impact on pupil progress.
+The SENCo would normally decide that the school needs advice from an Outside Agency because the support already put in place has not helped the pupil to make enough progress.
 This would be discussed with the parent/carer and a joint decision would be made and parental agreement given.

-An Outside Agency, is an agency, service or profession used by the school to offer advice about how best to support a pupil's needs.
+An Outside Agency is an agency, service or profession used by the school to offer advice about how best to support a pupil's needs.
 The SENCo can refer to most of these agencies directly.
-Most agencies used by the school are to provide expert advice, but the SENCo can also refer to, or advise you about, services that can support a parent/carer or family.
-Most referrals will require parental/carer permission and a referral form will need to be signed.
+Most agencies used by the school are to provide expert advice, but the SENCo can also refer to, or advise you, about services that can support a parent/carer or family.
+Most referrals will require parental/carer permission, and a referral form will need to be signed.
 The school cannot access agency support without this permission.
 Our school uses the following Outside Agencies: